aneziac/linalgeuc/README.md

 Then, the axis you affect is controlled by pressing some key in 'qweadx'.
 Revert to initial settings with 'i'.
 Select different entities with the number keys.
-Orbit the camera by holding the middle mouse button and zoom with the scroll wheel.
+Orbit the viewpoint by holding the middle mouse button, and zoom with the scroll wheel.
+Pan by holding left shift and left click.

 Press escape to close.

+# Supported Shapes

+- Lines
+- Planes
+- Regular Polygons / Circles
+- Tetrahedrons
+- Cubes
+- Octahedrons
+- Dodecahedrons
+- Icosahedrons
+- Prisms / Cylinders
+- Pyramids / Cones
+- Spheres

+[//]: # (Points, Ellipses, and Toruses.
+Add faces)

 # Credits